Williamson County, Texas: County courthouse

 The current courthouse, built in 1911, is an example of Neoclassical Revival architecture.
 The courthouse has had a tumultuous past, surviving three major renovations and many modifications, including the demolition of its key architectural features in 1966.
 With the assistance of the Texas Historical Commission and preservation-minded county citizens and officials, the courthouse was returned to its original 1911 state during a major 2006–2007 renovation, once again becoming a focal point of the county.

-Williamson County flag
+Flag

 The stars on the flag surrounding the state of Texas represent the 33 viable communities identified by Clara Stearns Scarbrough in her 1973 book, Land of Good Water.
 In 1970, these communities ranged in population from 20 people in Norman's Crossing to more than 10,000 residents in Taylor.
 Establishing how many communities exist in Williamson County today is difficult, because the determination of "community" is subjective and without set criteria.
-However, in Williamson County in 2004, 11 towns had populations over 1,000 people, and seven towns had populations above 5,000.
+However, in Williamson County as of 2004, 11 towns had populations over 1,000 people, and seven towns had populations above 5,000.